toombs-caeman/treerat/toylang.md

     * blocks take zero arguments
     * functions and blocks
 * use python's taxonomy of [collections](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes)
+    * haskell trait taxonomy?
+# purity
+* region based local mutation - a region can use mutation locally while remaining externally pure
+* purity inspection - purity as trait? higher order functions can pattern match to be lazy if pure.
+    * non-terminating as a trait? to force being lazy?
+* whats the difference in practice between IO that actually calls some long running user/network IO and 'IO' that is really just state mutation.

 # meta-syntax v0.0
 define foreign function interface (ffi).